 The average lifespan for solar panels is around 25 years, but you can expect most to keep generating electricity after this date (if not at the same rate).
 Indeed some of the first panels installed in the early 80s are still running.

 Before we dive into the details of solar panel guarantees, it’s worth noting that PV modules are statistically very unlikely to fail.
-In most cases they will continue producing clean, green energy for decades without any trouble at all.
+In most cases they will continue producing energy for decades without any trouble at all.
 But it’s always best to be prepared, and know what guarantees are on offer.

 Solar panels typically come with two guarantees: a product warranty and a power warranty.